Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 - It contains 385 short lessons within 38 hours of learning materials

-- It is only about the beginner topics, advanced level is not included
+- It is only about the beginner topics, the advanced level is not included

-- This one is also online course, you can learn on your own pace
+- This one is also an online course, you can learn on your own pace

 “I have more than 20 courses done, I’m really thankful to Udemy for the ability of learning more new things.
 Greetings from Russia.” – Roman Bubnow, Udemy student

-If you would like to learn with the Pluralsight materials, you have to subscribe for the acces.
+If you would like to learn with the Pluralsight materials, you have to subscribe to the access.
 You can choose from 3 different options:

 - Monthly: it costs 29.00$/month